murexrobotics/docs/src/elec/onboarding/onboarding.md

   - [... and SMD solder](https://www.youtube.com/watch?v=QzoPxvIM2qE&pp=ygUVY29saW4ncyBsYWIgc29sZGVyaW5n)
   - and honestly, watch all of Colin's Lab's videos.
 They're great.
   - Soldering takes practice.
 A lot of practice.
-- BOM: a bill of materials TODO
-- Electrical connector: TODO
+- Electrical connector: How do you form reliable electrical connections between circuits?
+You guessed it –– an electrical connector.
+There are mainly 3 types:
-- Wire to board: TODO
+  - Wire to board: connects wires to PCBs
-- Board to board: TODO
+  - Board to board: connects PCBs to PCBs
-- Wire to wire: TODO
+  - Wire to wire: ...connects wires to wires...

 ## Robotics-Specific Terms